Dudley Stamp

 Educated at King's College London, he specialised in the study of geology and geography and taught at the universities of Rangoon (1923–26) and London (1926–45).
 From 1936 to 1944 he directed the compilation and publication of the report of the Land Utilisation Survey of Britain.
 He worked on many official enquiries into the use of land and planning.

+He is considered one of the most famous British geographers of the twentieth century.

 Early life and education

 Stamp was born in Catford, London, in 1898, the seventh child of a shopkeeper; his elder brother Josiah became the banker Lord Stamp of Shortlands.
 He attended University School, Rochester (1910–13), where he joined the Rochester and District Natural History Society.
 He then studied for a BSc at King's College London, graduating with first-class honours in 1917.
 Following military service he returned to King's as a demonstrator.
 His friendship with a student, his future wife Elsa Rea, led to an interest in geography.
 They both sat for the BA in 1921, Stamp again taking a first.
 He was awarded a DSc in the same year.